BA in Chemistry

 - Required related courses

-- Two advanced 4-credit courses in chemistry numbered CAS CH 401 or higher, excluding CH 421 and CH 525
+- Two advanced 4-credit courses in chemistry numbered CAS CH 400 or higher, excluding CH 421 and CH 525.
+GRS CH courses can be used to fulfill the advanced course requirement.

 - One advanced course may be satisfied by the completion of the requirements of a major or minor in astronomy, biology, biomedical engineering, computer science, earth sciences, mathematics, or physics.